Readit News logoReadit News

 earslap commented on The Languages of English, Math, and Programming github.com/norvig/pytudes... · Posted by u/stereoabuse

-earslap · 10 months ago
+earslap · a year ago

 It is more obvious when taken to extreme: With the current feedforward transformer architectures, there is a fixed amount of compute per token.
 Imagine asking a very hard question with a yes/no answer to an LLM.
 There are infinite number of cases where the compute available to the calculation of the next token is not enough to definitively solve that problem, even given "perfect" training.